johncarney/prishas-precious-projectiles/README.md

 used with any firearm, but looking at rounds in the core compendium I notice that some are sold in boxes of 10, while others are sold in boxes of 5.

+See issue #7.

 ### Crossbow magazines

 Currently *Prisha's Precious Projectiles* only has one type of magazine for repeating crossbows.
 I think the intent is that you need a different type of magazine for each different type of repeating crossbow, but that would make for a lot of work for me.
 However, Foundry will not stop you from using Prisha's generic magazines on any type of repeating crossbow.

+See issues #4 and #5.

 ### Compendium browser